isomerpages/ura-address/_guidelines/House and Unit Numbers.md

 <h3>Apply</h3>

 You may <a href="https://digitalservice.propertynaa.gov.sg">submit an application</a> through our e-service.
 Generally, it takes 4 to 6 weeks to process an application.
-Applications are free of charge
+Applications are free of charge.